RTEMS/rtems-docs/c-user/message/directives.rst

-If the calling task chooses to return immediately and the queue is empty, then the directive returns immediately with the :c:macro:`RTEMS_UNSATISFIED` status cod.
+If the calling task chooses to return immediately and the queue is empty, then the directive returns immediately with the :c:macro:`RTEMS_UNSATISFIED` status code.
 If the calling task chooses to wait at the message queue and the queue is empty, then the calling task is placed on the message wait queue and blocked.
 If the queue was created with the :c:macro:`RTEMS_PRIORITY` option specified, then the calling task is inserted into the wait queue according to its priority.
 But, if the queue was created with the :c:macro:`RTEMS_FIFO` option specified, then the calling task is placed at the rear of the wait queue.

 .. rubric:: RETURN VALUES: